-If you’re booking a flight through one of the consolidators, like Expedia for instance, then you tend to get the cheapest flight if you book through the website of the country where it departs from.
+If you’re booking a flight through one of the consolidators, like Expedia, for instance, you tend to get the cheapest flight if you book through the country’s website where it departs from.

 The challenge with websites is that they tend to force you to visit the website local to you (so if you’re in the US, then you’ll be directed to expedia.com).

-The better VPN’s will provide multiple servers in multiple countries so you’ll have lots of options.
+The better VPNs will provide multiple servers in multiple countries, so you’ll have lots of options.

-Aside from the money savings you should fire up your VPN when booking anyways to ensure that your credit card and login data isn’t whizzing around the internet unencrypted!
+Aside from the money savings, you should fire up your VPN when booking anyways to ensure that your credit card and login data isn’t whizzing around the internet unencrypted!

 Recommended by Sarah Carter from ASocialNomad

 It’s free to use and simple to compare airlines, prices, and travel dates, as well as set up price alerts for future travel.

-Skyscanner has a mobile app which is great for on the go comparisons, and there is a multi stop option if you want to travel to more than one destination a trip.
+Skyscanner has a mobile app that is great for on-the-go comparisons, and there is a multi-stop option if you want to travel to more than one destination a trip.

 However, Skyscanner’s most unique and popular feature is the ‘Everywhere’ search option.

-If you’re in the mood for exploring destinations you may not have thought about before, or if you are looking for bargain basement flights then this is the tool for you.
+If you’re in the mood for exploring destinations you may not have thought about before, or if you are looking for bargain-basement flights, then this is the tool for you.

-The ‘Everywhere’ search option allows you to enter your chosen departure point and in a flash it will bring up countries from all over the world that you can travel to, sorted by the lowest price.
+The ‘Everywhere’ search option allows you to enter your chosen departure point, and in a flash, it will bring up countries from all over the world that you can travel to, sorted by the lowest price.

 There is also the ability to filter by direct flights only and particular airports (not just a city).

 It’s also great for holiday inspiration and widening your radar.
 You might find a deal you can’t say no to.

-I managed to bag direct return flights from London to Cancun for just £300 in January and used them to do a 3 week circular trip around Mexico, Guatemala and Belize.
+I managed to bag direct return flights from London to Cancun for just £300 in January and used them to make a 3 week circular trip around Mexico, Guatemala and Belize.

 Recommended by Roshni from The Wanderlust Within